Khazoda/tournamint/README.md

 Your Tournamint distribution is now live.
 Edit your fork's code to make changes to your deployment.
 If you encounter bugs or wish to leave feedback, please open a [Pull Request](https://github.com/Khazoda/tournamint/pulls) or add an issue to the [Issue Tracker](https://github.com/Khazoda/tournamint/issues)

+## Additional Information
+As Tournamint is not ready for production use there is no permissive license attached yet.
+Once the application reaches a certain level of maturity, a permissive copyleft license will be provided with the software.